YeabsiraTibebu/Medical-Business-Data-Scrapped/README.md

     Install dependencies including YOLO and its required libraries
   2. Downloading the YOLO Model
   3. Preparing the Data
-    Collect images from telegram channel
+    Collect images from the telegram channel
   4. Use the pre-trained YOLO model to detect objects in the images
   5. Processing the Detection Results:
     Extract relevant data from the detection results